marcosValle/deface-monitor/README.md

 #DeMon
 ##Open-source website defacement monitoring tool

+This tool crawls through a user specified set of domains, starting from a user specified URL, following all the unrestricted links it founds.
+For each page it crawls, DeMon searches in a premade wordlist for malicious words that might indicate a defacement.

+In the future it is intended to search also for defacement JS and images, according to a database.
+Also, automatic emails to admins are intended to be implemented soon.

 This tool was developed using Python3.5.2 and Scrapy.
 It is strongly advised to create a virtualenvironment before using it.

 So far this tool is being developed and **should not be trusted in production**.